ouropencode/OpenDocumenter/README.md

 ```

 ## Configuration
 OpenDocumenter can be configured using a `.json` file stored alongside your schema file.
-This file can contain any of the following options:

 ### Merge From Directory
 The `mergeFromDirectory` parameter allows you to specify a directory that will be copied over the base template before building.
 This allows customization of any part of OpenDocumenter to suit your needs.